Style Guidance home / Gender and Sexuality

 What to know

 The Defense of Marriage Act (DOMA), a federal law defining marriage exclusively as a union between one man and one woman, was signed into law by President Bill Clinton in 1996.
-While DOMA did not explicitly outlaw same-sex marriages, its rigid definition of marriage allowed states to decide whether they would recognize same-sex marriages.
+While DOMA did not explicitly outlaw marriage of same-sex couples, its rigid definition allowed states to decide whether they would recognize these marriages.
 The Supreme Court struck down DOMA’s definition of marriage in 2013.
-In 2015, the Supreme Court also struck down the section of DOMA that permitted individual states not to recognize same-sex marriages from other states.
+In 2015, the Supreme Court also struck down the section of DOMA that permitted individual states not to recognize marriage for same-sex couples from other states.
 The name of the law may be misleading to readers without further explanation of its policy, intent, and impact on LGBTQ+ couples and families.

 Additional resources